 Also, if you’re an ardent watch collector looking for something you can wear on your wrist every day, you’ll fall heads of heels for Seiko Baby Turtle.
 Plus, its remarkably low price point means you won’t have to spend a fortune to get it.

 Despite being around for many years, Seiko has consistently strived to remain relevant even in the phase of stiff competition from Luxury watch brands like Patek Phillipe and Rolex.

-For starters, the Seiko brand started in 1881 in a small shop in Ginza, Tokyo, where their 21-year-old entrepreneur began repairing and selling watches.
+For starters, the Seiko brand started in 1881 in a small shop in Ginza, Tokyo, where a 21-year-old entrepreneur began repairing and selling watches.

-Eleven years later, precisely in 1892, the company established its Seikosha factory, where they eventually launched their first clocks.
+Eleven years later, precisely in 1892, the company established its Seikosha factory, where they eventually launched their first timepieces.